spithash/SatNOGS-live-data/README.md

 * re

 ## Gitlab
-You may also fint it here: https://gitlab.com/spithash/SatNOGS-live-data
+You may also find it here: https://gitlab.com/spithash/SatNOGS-live-data